 Receipts for property repair, if applicable

-The HRRP will evaluate the repairs documented in the Self-Certification of Repairs and determine the value of the storm related repairs performed by conducting a Damage Repair Valuation (DRV).
+The HRRP will evaluate the repairs documented in the Self-Certification of Repairs and determine the value of the storm-related repairs performed by conducting a Damage Repair Valuation (DRV).
 Self-certified statements of rental property owners must be reviewed in detail by HRRP to determine:

 Whether the repairs could be reasonably determined as occurring after the hurricane.

-A reasonable value of the cost of repairs to the property (including possible labor, not including self-performed labor as discussed previously).).
+A reasonable value of the cost of repairs to the property (including possible labor, not including self-performed labor as discussed previously).

-The value of eligible repairs, as determined by HRRP, will be compared to the total amount of DOB.
-If the DOB amount exceeds the documented amount of property repair expenses, then the difference between the two amounts will be deducted from the rental property owner’s award.
-This is referred to as a DOB gap.FloridaCommerce
+The value of eligible repairs, as determined by HRRP, will be compared to the total amount of benefits received.

+HRRP will conduct a DOB analysis to determine if there exists a DOB Gap.
+DOB Gap is the total amount of excludable and non-excludable benefits received less the amount of excluded benefits (excludable benefits).
+If the amount of non-excludable benefits is greater than $0.00, that creates a DOB gap.
+The DOB Gap amount along with all future non-excludable benefits received by applicant(s) shall be provided to FloridaCommerce and deposited in a DOB Gap Funding Account prior to signing the Rental Loan Agreement.

-Repair and Replacement (Mobile Homes)
+Repair and Replacement

-Applicants with DOB gaps for repair or replacement must fund the shortfall in order to complete construction.
+Applicants with DOB Gaps for repair or replacement must fund the shortfall in order to complete construction.
 If an applicant elects to fund a shortfall, the rental property owner must secure the funding before the time of signing the Rental Loan Agreement.
 Repair expenses in excess of the prior benefits received will not be reimbursed by the program.

 Reconstruction

-Applicants with a DOB gaps that have been deemed eligible for a reconstruction will have the opportunity to take a scope reduction or fund the shortfall.
+Applicants with a DOB Gaps that have been deemed eligible for a reconstruction will have the opportunity to take a scope reduction or fund the shortfall.
 A scope reduction will include selecting a smaller house plan than the plan for which they qualify, thus resulting in a lower cost of construction.
 The applicant must elect a choice prior to the signing the Rental Loan Agreement.

 Subrogation

 Subrogation is a legal doctrine that allows one person to take on the rights of another.
-In the context of disaster recovery grants, an applicant must enter into a subrogation agreement where the funding agency (FloridaCommerce) obtains the right to collect any additional disaster recovery or insurance payouts the rental property owner receives for Michael damages after the applicant has entered into a loan agreement for HRRP benefits.
+In the context of disaster recovery grants, an applicant must enter into a subrogation agreement where the funding agency (FloridaCommerce) obtains the right to collect any additional benefits, including but not limited to, disaster recovery or insurance payouts, the rental property owner receives for Michael damage after the applicant has entered into a loan agreement for HRRP benefits.

-All duplicative funding received must be remitted to or accounted for by the program, regardless of when it is received by the applicant.
-If applicants receive additional funding for the same purpose as the HRRP award (permanent repair to storm damaged property) even after the HRRP award is executed or construction is completed, the applicant is required to report the additional funding to the program.
+All duplicative benefits or funding received must be remitted to or accounted for by the program, regardless of when it is received by the applicant.
+If applicants receive additional benefits or funding for the same purpose as the HRRP award (permanent repair to storm damaged property) even after the HRRP award is executed or construction is completed, the applicant is required to report the additional funding to the program.

-By accepting the award, applicants agree that they will report any duplicative funds to the program whenever received.
-Upon receipt of a report that additional benefits have been received, the program will recalculate the applicant’s award and provide instructions whether the applicant’s award will be reduced by such amount, or whether the applicant must remit such amounts to the program as reimbursement (when additional assistance received after program disbursements).
+By accepting the award, applicants agree that they will report any duplicative benefits or funds to the program whenever received.
+Upon receipt of a report that additional benefits or funds have been received, the program will recalculate the applicant’s award and provide instructions whether the applicant’s award will be reduced by such amount, or whether the applicant must remit such amounts to the program as reimbursement (when additional assistance (benefits or funds) received after program disbursements).
 Each rental property owner will execute and be bound by a subrogation agreement.

 Inspections and Environmental Reviews